Equivalence of inequality indices in the three-dimensional model of informetric impact: The Gini-stable process, rich-get-richer, and random distribution of wealth

-\paragraph{Gini index is exactly $G$.} Figure~\ref{fig:model-vectors} depicts a few example probability vectors $\boldsymbol{p}^{(7,G)}$ for different $G$s.
-We see that the $G$ parameter controls the level of inequality of the data distribution: $G=0$ yields all elements equal to $1/N$, and, as $G\to 1$, all probability mass is transferred to the first element.
+Figure~\ref{fig:model-vectors} depicts a few example normalised vectors $\boldsymbol{p}^{(7,G)}$ for different $G$s.
+We see that the $G$ parameter controls the level of inequality of the data distribution: $G=0$ yields all elements equal to $1/N$, and, as $G\to 1$, all mass is transferred to the first element.